kdahlhaus/Pedal-Plane-Avionics/README.md

 ### Locating Sounds
 This is the biggest challenge.
-I unfortunately do not have the license to distribute the sounds I use.
+I unfortunately do not have the license to distribute all of the sounds I use.
 I use the [Audacity Sound Editor](https://www.audacityteam.org/) for editing the sounds.
 Note that with Audacity, you must "export" the sound as a wav file as the "Save" function saves the sound as an Audacity sound project.
 Most edits include cropping, amplification, fade-in, and fade-out.
 Some of the youtube videos have a B-17 drone sound effect.
 Applying a 151 Hz notch filter to the sound decreases that noise.
 Here are some links to sources of sounds:

 * [P-51 Sounds for the Flight Gear Simulator](https://github.com/onox/p51d/tree/master/Sounds) TODO: These could actually be distributed as sample sounds.